-Respond to fires, medical calls, and other emergencies in a timely and effective manner Provide regulatory enforcement of fire and hazardous materials codes through inspection activities Investigate fire causes effectively Continue regional all-hazard emergency management and San José Prepared!
+- ☐ Respond to fires, medical calls, and other emergencies in a timely and effective manner - ☐ Provide regulatory enforcement of fire and hazardous materials codes through inspection activities - ☐ Investigate fire causes effectively - ☐ Continue regional all-hazard emergency management and San José Prepared!

-- Police Field Patrol: adds 21 Community Service Officers as of January 2014 to respond to lower priority calls non-enforcement calls, thereby increasing capacity for existing Police Officers to respond to higher priority calls. - Police Field Patrol and Investigations: adds \$4 million in one-time overtime funds to continue backfilling for patrol and investigation position vacancies, maintain targeted enforcement of high crime activity through suppression cars, and backfill for civilian vacancies. - South San José Police Substation: funds the January 2014 Phase I opening of the South San José Police Substation that will improve response times and service to the southern part of San José. - Police Cal-ID Program: transfers the CAL-ID Program back to the Santa Clara County Sheriff's Office and retains a Latent Fingerprint Identification Unit that will focus on cases that occur in San José. - Police Contractual Backgrounding and Sworn and Civilian Recruitment Activities: adds one-time funding of \$385,000 for contractual backgrounding services for hiring and \$325,000 for recruiting and hiring efforts. - Police Crime Prevention Staffing: adds 3 Crime Prevention Specialists to increase community outreach, disseminate crime prevention information, and respond to residents' concerns about crime. - Medical Marijuana Program: continues funding for 1 Police Sergeant to support the Medical Marijuana Program. - Police Crime Analysis Staffing: adds 1 Crime and Intelligence Analyst position to more effectively analyze crime data and better link crime analysis, community policing, and crime prevention programs. - La Raza Roundtable/Harvard Study Consensus Building Project: continues \$50,000 to support efforts to create transformative, multi-system change aimed at eliminating disproportionate Latino representation in the criminal justice, juvenile justice, and child welfare systems serving San José. - Fire Cardiac Monitors/Defibrillators: purchases seven cardiac monitors/defibrillator units for front-line fire apparatus. - Fire Fighter Recruit Testing: adds one-time funding for outreach, recruitment, and testing to establish a new Fire Fighter Recruit eligibility list. - Fire Sworn Functional Movement Screening and Training: adds one-time funding for Fire Department personnel to become peer trainers to help reduce the frequency of injuries caused by strains and sprains. - Implementation of this proposal is contingent on the outcome of pending litigation - Ongoing implementation of this proposal is contingent on the outcome of pending litigation
+- Police Field Patrol: adds 21 Community Service Officers as of January 2014 to respond to lower priority calls non-enforcement calls, thereby increasing capacity for existing Police Officers to respond to higher priority calls. - Police Field Patrol and Investigations: adds \$4 million in one-time overtime funds to continue backfilling for patrol and investigation position vacancies, maintain targeted enforcement of high crime activity through suppression cars, and backfill for civilian vacancies. - South San José Police Substation: funds the January 2014 Phase I opening of the South San José Police Substation that will improve response times and service to the southern part of San José. - Police Automated Field Reporting/Records Management System (AFR/RMS) Maintenance and Operations: adds funding to support this system, including the addition of 1 position. - Police Contractual Backgrounding and Sworn and Civilian Recruitment Activities: adds one-time funding \$385,000 for contractual backgrounding services for hiring and \$325,000 for recruiting and hiring efforts. - Police Crime Prevention Staffing: adds 3 Crime Prevention Specialists to increase community outreach, disseminate crime prevention information, and respond to residents' concerns about crime. - Medical Marijuana Program: continues funding for 1 Police Sergeant to support the Medical Marijuana Program. - Police Crime Analysis Staffing: adds 1 Crime and Intelligence Analyst position to more effectively analyze crime data and better link crime analysis, community policing, and crime prevention programs. - La Raza Roundtable/Harvard Study Consensus Building Project: continue \$50,000 to support efforts to create transformative, multi-system change aimed at eliminating disproportionate Latino representation in the criminal justice, juvenile justice, and child welfare systems serving San José. - Fire Cardiac Monitors/Defibrillators: purchase seven cardiac monitors/defibrillator units for front-line fire apparatus. - Firefighter Recruit Testing: adds one-time funding for outreach, recruitment, and testing to establish a new Firefighter Recruit eligibility list. - Fire Sworn Functional Movement Screening and Training: adds one-time funding for Fire Department personnel to become peer trainers to help reduce the frequency of injuries caused by strains and sprains. - Implementation of this proposal is contingent on the outcome of pending litigation - Ongoing implementation of this proposal is contingent on the outcome of pending litigation